edleafvirtual/Project-4-How_to_Market_New_Cards/README.md

 #### Dashboard: Streamlit App.
-Using the streamlit library and Python, a [web app](https://edleafvirtualproject4.streamlitapp.com/) was created with dynamic filters to interact with all variables of the database.
+We created a [web application](https://edleafvirtualproject4.streamlitapp.com/) with dynamic filters to interact with all variables of the database using the streamlit library and Python.
+By using the app, our stakeholders can go deeper into research per group (Cluster).

 ## Recomendations